Wisconsin Statutory Elements

 Summary

-To be guilty of this offense, the prosecution must prove that the defendant posted, published, or caused to be posted or published, a private representation, knowing that the person depicted did not consent to the posting or publication of the private representation.
+To be guilty of this offense, the prosecution must prove that the defendant posted, published, or caused to be posted or published a private representation and knew that the person depicted did not consent to the posting or publication of the private representation.

 Elements of the Offense

-4. Knowledge: The defendant must know that the person depicted does not consent to the posting or publication of the private representation.
+- Knowledge of Lack of Consent: The defendant knew that the person depicted did not consent to the posting or publication of the private representation.

 Jury Instruction